Deferred items

 Skill validation

-valid SKILL.md.
+contains a valid SKILL.md.
 That keeps the workshop code short.

-A real loader should validate:
+A real loader should validate these fields and rules:

 SKILL.mdexists.nameis present.descriptionis present.- The directory name matches the skill name.